contino/web-usage-dashboard/README.md

 ## Objective
 This is a demo project to build a dashboard for business to analyse usage of their website using an event driven architecture.
 Under the hood, it uses AWS OpenSearch service, S3 and Lambda.
-Project utilizes terraform and Makefile easy maintainance and deployment.
+Project utilizes terraform and Makefile easy maintenance and deployment.

+Check the [Contino blog](https://medium.com/contino-engineering/web-log-analysis-on-aws-up-and-running-in-minutes-59c4063f193c) for more details.

 ### How it works